buildingSMART/BCF-API/README.md

 [comment_PUT.json](Schemas_draft-03/Collaboration/Comment/comment_PUT.json)

 Update a single comment, description similar to POST.
+This operation is only possible when the server returns the `update` flag in the Comment authorization, see section [4.4.6](#446-determining-allowed-comment-modifications)

 **Example Request**